 In contrast to the specific algorithms described in Section 1.3, we now consider quite generic lowerand upper-bounds on the randomness-complexity of property testers as a function of their querycomplexity.
+These bounds (as well as the rest of our study) refer to testers with constant error probability.
 We stress that these results do not refer to the time-complexity of the testers, which makes the lower-bounds stronger (and the upper-bound weaker).

-Loosely speaking, we show that, for a wide class of properties of functions defined over a domain of size D, the randomness-complexity of testing with q queries is essentially $\log_2(D/q)$.
-Needless to say, the dependence on the query-complexity is essential, because deterministic testers of querycomplexity D exist for any property.
+Lower bounds.
+We show that, for a wide class of properties of functions defined over a domain of size D, the randomness-complexity of testing with q queries is at least $\log_2(D/q) - O(1)$.
+The aforementioned class includes all known testers (see details below).
+Needless to say, the dependence on the query-complexity is essential, because deterministic testers of query-complexity D exist for any property.
 Furthermore, the randomness-complexity of any tester can be decreased by an additive term of t while increasing the query complexity by a factor of 2^t .
+The lower-bound asserts that for natural property testers (where $q \ll D$), the randomness-complexity should "compensate" for not scanning the entire domain; that is, $2^r \cdot q = \Omega(D)$, where r denotes the randomnesscomplexity of the tester (and q its query-complexity).

-The lower-bounds established in Section 2.1 are exactly of the foregoing form, and they apply to two general and natural classes of properties.
-In particular, these lower-bounds apply to testing low-degree polynomials (cf., e.g., [BLR, RS]), locally-testable codes (cf., e.g., [GS]), testing graph properties (in both the adjacency matrix and incidence-list models, see [GGR, GR1], resp.), testing monotonicity (cf., e.g., [GGLRS]), and testing of clustering (cf., e.g., [ADPR]).
-The upper-bound established in Section 2.2 refers to any property but is actually of the form $\log_2 D + \log_2 \log_2 R + O(1)$ (rather than $\log_2(D/q)$), where R is the size of the range of the functions we refer to.
+The lower-bounds established in Section 3.1 apply to two general and natural classes of properties.
+In particular, these lower-bounds apply to testing low-degree polynomials (cf., e.g., Blum, Luby, and Rubinfeld [8] and Rubinfeld and Sudan [24]), locally-testable codes (cf., e.g., Goldreich and Sudan [17]), testing graph properties (in both the adjacency matrix and incidence-list models, see Goldreich, Goldwasser, and Ron [14] and Goldreich and Ron [15], resp.), testing monotonicity (cf., e.g., Goldreich, Goldwasser, Lehman, Ron, and Samorodnitsky [13]), and testing of clustering (cf., e.g., Alon, Dar, Parnas, and Ron [2]).

+Upper bounds.
+The upper-bound established in Section 3.2 refers to any property and assert that the randomness-complexity of any tester may be reduced to $\log_2 D + \log_2 \log_2 R + O(1)$, where R is the size of the range of the functions we refer to (and D is the size of their domain).